rosedu/I.GameBot/tictactoe/README.md

 This is how points are scored:
 - The game bot that wins a game scores 10 points
-- The game bot that makes the opening move of a game has the option to immediately score 3 points provided it places its `X` token on one of the edges
+- The game bot that makes the opening move of a game has the option to immediately score 3 points, provided it places its `X` token on one of the edge middles (more specifically, at either one of the board positions `'a2'`,`'b1'`,`'b3'`,`'c2'`)
 - A game bot that successfully defends itself against a direct attack scores 1 point
 - A game bot that complies with all the rules, only makes legal moves, plays fair and doesn't crash, scores 3 bonus points at the end of the game